Irungaray/nubceo-bands/README.md

 `<BandsDashboard />` renders a series of cards with each band we get from the API.
 It displays band name, year, country and members.
 If a card is clicked on, it retrieves a modal with the band's albums.

 `<GenresDashboard />` renders a list of genres.
-If we click on a particular genre, it retrieves a modal the bands that are into it.
+If we click on a particular genre, it retrieves a modal with the bands that are into it.

 `<AlbumDashboard />` renders a list of the album's endpoint.
 Not so interesting.
 It would be nice to have a search input, but there are so few albums that is not worth it.